-Jeremey Donovan is Group Vice President of Marketing at Gartner Inc., the world's leading information technology research and advisory company with $1.6 billion in annual revenue.
+Jeremey Donovan is Group Vice President of Marketing at Gartner Inc., the world’s leading information technology research and advisory company with $1.6 billion in annual revenue.
 During his career, Jeremey has led successful teams focused on market research, new product development, marketing, acquisitions, and product management.
-He is a three-time TEDx organizer, a TEDx speaker, a coach for many TED and TEDx speakers, and long-time member of Toastmasters International.
-His other books include What Great Looks Like and How To Deliver A TED Talk: Secrets Of The World's Most Inspiring Presentations.
+He is a three-time TEDx organizer, a TEDx speaker, a coach for many TED and TEDx speakers, and a long-time member of Toastmasters International.
+His other books include What Great Looks Like and How To Deliver A TED Talk: Secrets Of The World’s Most Inspiring Presentations.

 In this conversation, Jeremey discusses his new book, How To Win the Toastmasters World Championship of Public Speaking.

 Geetesh: Tell us more about Toastmasters World Championship, and how your book can help participants be better prepared for this contest?

 Jeremey: Each year, thirty thousand of Toastmaster’s 280,000 members compete to determine who will be crowned the World Champion of Public Speaking.
 The winners are transformed instantly from unknowns to royalty—mobbed at conferences by well-wishers and sought after as sages by legions of speakers dreaming of replicating the victors’ success.
 The contest has two main rules.
 The first is that speakers must craft original content.
 The second is that speeches must be delivered in more than four minutes and thirty seconds and less than seven minutes and thirty seconds.
 Beyond those requirements, speakers are free to do and say pretty much anything they want.
 Though this offers incredible flexibility, the contest has evolved into an inspirational storytelling competition.
 Winning speeches are secular sermons centered on reminding the audience about an eternal truth or virtue.